conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 But the best part was meeting in person many users we had already interacted online (mainly in GitHub and Slack).
 Users coming to say thank you, very happy about Conan.
 Very interesting feedback and ideas on how to keep further improving Conan.
-It is great to “de-virtualize” and connect with users, and see what an amazing community is out there.
+It is great to *de-virtualize* and connect with users, and see what an amazing community is out there.
+Thanks!

 ### Talks and keynotes